 Moths can infest your food and clothes you wear.
 As a result, it can lead to allergic reactions.
 Infestations by moths can cause mucosal irritations for humans, as well as for pets.
 If you or your pet consumes the food infested by moths, it can cause severe intestinal diseases.

 Moths can be dangerous for humans when you think of eating them.
 But, some of them are quite non-toxic for human consumption.
-A few species though feeds on unpalatable or poisonous plants in the larvae stage.
+A few species though feeds on unpalatable or poisonous plants in the larvae stage where they essentially turn into moth caterpillars.
 Some of them even feed on milkweed that contains poisonous substances.
 These can impact your heart muscles.

 - Quality Milkweed seeds packaged by Seed Needs.
 Packets are 3.25" wide by 4.50" tall and come with a full colored illustration on the front side, as...